Skip to content

 Common bipolar disorder medications can include the following:

-• second-generation neuroleptics - these are antipsychotics medications.
+• Second-generation neuroleptics - these are antipsychotic medications.
 Examples are Seroquel (antipsychotic), Abilify (antipsychotic) and Latuda (antipsychotic)

 Some bipolar patients may be able to manage symptoms with certain antidepressants if prescribed and monitored by a psychiatrist.
 Doctors have to prescribe antidepressant medication together with mood stabilizing medication to prevent triggering a manic episode.